Giddyware/invoice-manager/README.md

 Remember, if you're looking for feedback on your solution, be sure to ask questions when submitting it.

-## Sharing your solution

-There are multiple places you can share your solution:

-1. Share your solution page in the **#finished-projects** channel of the [Slack community](https://www.frontendmentor.io/slack).

 **Have fun building!** 🚀